Kodava people: Attire

 A Kodava woman is called Kodavathi Kodavas have distinctive dresses, the men wearing wraparound robes called the Kupya (now only seen at ceremonial occasions), and the women with a distinctive style of wearing the sari.
 The Kodava woman wears a sari with the pleats at the back and the loose end pinned at the right shoulder.
 The men have many distinctive practices such as carrying ceremonial knives, and martial war dances.

+Emblem

+The Kodava/Coorg Emblem was created by Muckatira Ponnappa Mandanna aka Pimmu in the 1960s.
+What was designed as a logo for the then "Coorg Rifle Club" became synonymous with Kodagu/Coorg itself, with the symbol being used everywhere from cars and name boards to websites and tattoos.
+Souvenirs of various materials such as metal, plastic and wood are commonly available all over Coorg and in cities such as Mysore and Bangalore.
+The Kodavas are a martial race and the objects in the emblem are the "Odi Kathi" or machette, the "Peeche Kathi" or dagger and a shot gun.